1996 California Proposition 218: Property-Related Fee or Charge Election Procedures

 If a property-related fee or charge election is required, the local agency decides whether the election will be a property owner election requiring a majority vote or a two-thirds vote registered voter election.
 The California Supreme Court has ruled that property owner elections for property-related fees and charges are not subject to the voting secrecy provision in the California Constitution.
 Historically, the constitutional right to vote in secret did not apply to property owner elections.
 This was not altered by the passage of Proposition 218.

 The California Legislature has enacted additional legal procedures relating to property-related fee or charge elections under Proposition 218.
 These procedures are mandatory and are in addition to any other procedures that may be adopted by the local agency.
 The new procedural requirements became legally operative on July 1, 2014.

 If the agency submits the proposed property-related fee or charge for approval by a two-thirds vote of the registered voters residing in the affected area, the election must be conducted by the agency's elections official or his or her designee.

-If the agency submits the proposed property-related fee or charge for approval by a majority vote of the property owners who will be subject to the fee or charge, then additional procedures apply and must be followed.
+If the agency submits the proposed property-related fee or charge for approval by a majority vote of the property owners who will be subject to the fee or charge, then additional procedures apply and must also be followed.

 On the face of each envelope in which the notice of election and ballot are mailed, there must appear in substantially the following form the phrase "OFFICIAL BALLOT ENCLOSED" in no smaller than 16-point bold type.
 A local agency may additionally place the phrase "OFFICIAL BALLOT ENCLOSED" on the face of the envelope in a language or languages other than English.
 The ballot must include the agency's address for return of the ballot, the date and location where the ballots will be tabulated, and a place where the person returning it may indicate his or her name, a reasonable identification of the parcel, and his or her support or opposition to the proposed property-related fee or charge.
 The ballots must be tabulated in a location accessible to the public.
 The ballot must be in a form that conceals its contents once it is sealed by the person submitting it.
 The ballot must remain sealed until the ballot tabulation starts.